bamerman/tech-writing-workshop/README.md

 # Note to the reader
 Thank you for taking the time to look through my technical writing portfolio.
-Find descriptions for the writing samples in this repository here:
+Find descriptions of the writing samples in this repository here:

 **Barista training manual** <br>
 The [barista training manual](https://github.com/bamerman/portfolio/blob/main/barista-training-manual.md) trains new baristas at Rough Draft Coffee in cafe operations and coffee knowledge.